countnazgul/zensele-tabs/README.md

 ## Properties

 - `tabs` - array (or objects array) with the values that should be displayed as labels
-- `selectedTabIndex` - index of the initial selected label
 - `color` - what color to be the active tab text and bottom border
 - `property` - when object array is passed, as `tabs`, specify which object property to be used as label